djkhxled/ldbypass/README.md

 1. Place Helium app inside of lockdown-browser-bypass directory (search in spotlight, drag into folder) **THIS IS NEEDED**
 3. Start Helium
 4. Drag your prefered link into the browser.
 Literally highlight it in your browser window and then click and drag it into the He3 window.
 5. Start the script from termina;: `python3 ~/Documents/lockdown-browser-bypass/lockdown-bypass.py`
+   It will ask you to give access to accessibility settings.
+Click okay and then once you are redirected into settings, click the toggle for "terminal"
-6. Now, click a valid lockdown browser URL to start the lockdown browser session and you now have access to that weblink of choice.
+6. Once you run it again with access to accessibility, click a valid lockdown browser URL to start the lockdown browser session and you now have access to that weblink of choice.
 You can use [this site](https://webassign.com/instructors/features/secure-testing/lockdown-browser/) to test it out

 ## Troubleshooting